How do you Plan a Project?

 The output of this phase should summarise the results of all planning decisions, including risk mitigation and planning.
 Ideally, it should also be based on estimates that do not rely upon single-point estimates of time and effort.
 Such approaches typically produce plans that have a limited probability of being achieved.
 Something that we often refer to as the ‘happy plan’.

 Risk Management Plan

 Planning must include the identification of risks to any aspect of the delivery process or the planned benefits – these can be commercial, organisational, political or any other type of risk.
-It is typically a sign of weakness of risk management if the only risks that have been identified are technical.
+It is typically a sign of weakness in the application of risk management if the only risks that have been identified are technical.
 There are often many risks outside of the technical aspects of the deliverable.
-We should develop risk mitigation strategies and actions and included them in the mainstream plan.
+We should develop risk mitigation strategies and actions and include them in the mainstream plan.